Alameda County H.E.A.T. Watch Tip Line: 1-510-208-4959.

 Join our mailing list.

-In some instances these carry a life sentence.
-Traffickers include:
+In some instances, convictions of these crimes carry a life sentence.

 The following statistics reflect H.E.A.T.
 Unit results from January 2006, the effective date of section 236.1, through March 2015.1